Rampur District, Uttar Pradesh

 Population of Rampur District

-As per the Census 2011, Rampur District has a total population of 23,35,819 people, consisting of 12,23,889 males and 11,11,930 females.
-There are 3,93,736 households in the district with an average population density of 987 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Rampur District had a population of 23,35,819 people living in 3,93,736 households.
+The population comprised 12,23,889 males and 11,11,930 females, with an average population density of 987 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban